RWKV/RWKV-infctx-trainer/README.md

 ```

 Due to issues with [deepspeed on windows](https://github.com/microsoft/DeepSpeed/issues/2427).
 Only linux environments are supported.
 WSl2 with windows is not recommended, due to heavy performance penalities in the process (cannot use deepspeed offload, ~50% slower)

+## Overall training process

+- Either init a new model (todo script), or download an existing model
+- Setup the [config.yaml](./RWKV-v4neo/config-example.yaml) file, customized for your foundation model / finetune use case
+- Preload the dataset using the `python3 preload_dataset.py {you-config}.yaml`
+- Start the training process `python3 new_train.py fit -c {your_config}.yaml`
+- Export the checkpoint after training is complete with `python3 export_checkpoint.py ../path/to/checkpoint`
+- From the checkpoint folder, you should find the fp32 model named `rwkv_model.pth`
+- You should probably convert this to an fp16 model (todo script)

+## Examples of dataset configs

+@TODO